-The drawings and photos in this documentation are representative examples and differences may exist between them and the delivered product.
+The drawings and photos in this documentation are representative examples nonetheless, discrepancies may be observed between those and the delivered product.

 2.1.
 Warning

 Any use of the Gripper in noncompliance of these warnings is inappropriate and may cause injury or damage.